-FACULTY: Darling, E. Gibson, Gourrier, Havewala, Henderson (emeritus), G. Julnes, Nam, Naylor, Sowa, Swaim (emeritus), Thomas, Uzochukwu, Wachhaus, Wilson-Gentry, Wyatt-Nichol AFFILIATED FACULTY: Cotton, Haynes, Lyles ADJUNCT FACULTY: Adler, Hickey, Kelley
+Joseph Adler, program director FACULTY: Adler, g,Ekpagu, Gibson, Gourrier, Naylor, Thomas, Wachhaus,, Wyatt-Nichol AFFILIATED FACULTY: Cotten, ADJUNCT FACULTY: , Kelley, Kessler

-The M.P.A. is a 42- to 45-credit professional degree designed to provide graduate education for people currently holding or seeking administrative careers in the public sector or nonprofit organizations.
+The M.P.A. is a 36- to 39-credit professional degree designed to provide graduate education for people currently holding or seeking administrative careers in the public sector or nonprofit organizations.
 Students with all types of undergraduate backgrounds are considered for admission.